andrew/ultimate-awesome/README.md

 ### PowerShell Lists
 - [awesome-powershell](https://github.com/luke-beep/awesome-powershell) - A handpicked collection of impressive PowerShell packages and resources.
 Including customized modules, scripts, and snippets.

-### Vue Lists
-- [awesome-nuxt](https://github.com/criting/awesome-nuxt) - A curated list of Nuxt projects, templates, and starters that actually work — ready for you to use or learn from.

 ### Julia Lists
 - [awesome-julia-list](https://github.com/coderonion/awesome-julia-list) - A collection of some awesome public Julia programming language projects. .